This post may contain affiliate links from which i can earn a commission

 Avocados are also high in fibre and nutrients such as potassium which is vital to help your cells work the right way.

-These include chickpeas, lentils, black beans and kidney beans.
+Include chickpeas, lentils, black beans and kidney beans.

 These foods are high in soluble and insoluble fibre and protein which are all good for making you feel full.